Q: Does an employer have to air sample?

 Q: Can an employer use any approved machine with any approved fluid and/or any approved attachment?

 A: No. Employers may only use the combination of machine, fluid and attachment specifically listed in each row on the chart here.
 Further, the combination may not exceed the limit for the fluid type (e.g., glycol, mineral oil, or glycerol).
-When creating effects with dry ice, liquid nitrogen, liquid carbon dioxide, vaporized water or other substances not listed in the chart above, please contact your Equity business representative.
+When creating effects with dry ice, liquid nitrogen, liquid carbon dioxide, vaporized water or other substances not listed in the chart above, please contact your Equity field representative.

 Q: If actors and stage managers are not having problems with smoke, fog and haze effects, does the employer still have to report the details to Equity?